-Erica joined Flagship Pioneering in 2015 as an associate after completing the VentureLabs Fellows program.
-At Flagship, Erica works as part of a venture-creation team exploring innovative ideas and developing the science, intellectual property, and business strategy that form the foundation of breakthrough startups.
+Erica Weinstein joined Flagship Pioneering in 2015 after completing the firm's Fellowship Program.
+At Flagship, Erica works as part of a team of entrepreneurial scientists exploring innovative ideas and developing the science, intellectual property, and business strategy that form the foundation of breakthrough startups.